al-mcintyre/mCaller/README.md

 other
 > - nanopore sequencing data (fastq format + fast5 to run nanopolish, basecalled using Albacore or another basecaller that saves event data)
 > - a reference sequence file (fasta)

+## Installation
+Add softlinks for make_bed.py and mCaller_nanopolish.py to path or run from mCaller directory

 ## Options
 ```